-Monongalia County Head Start chose to use the Creative Curriculum and its assessment system for the past several years in order to track child outcomes and program trends.
+Monongalia County Head Start has chosen to use the Creative Curriculum and its assessment system for the past several years in order to track child outcomes and program trends.
 The Creative Curriculum has 52 objectives, disseminated across multiple domains, including Social/Emotional, Physical, Language, Literacy, and Math Development.
-Teachers made observations during daily routines, directed teaching and child-initiated play that were the basis for leveling children three times a year on the 52 objectives.
-Observations were entered and tracked in the program's PSTEPS program.
-Data from these observations were used to level children's progress three times each year.
-The leveling data was entered into the WVDE WVEIS Child Assessment System.
+Teachers made observations during daily routines, direct teaching and child-initiated play that were the basis for leveling children three times a year on the 52 objectives.
+Observations are entered and tracked in the program's PSTEPS program.
+Data from these observations are used to level children's progress three times each year.
+The leveling data is entered into the WVDE WVEIS Child Assessment System.
 There, Teachers were able to review trends, track individual student progress, and produce individualized reports to share with parents during home visits and parent/teacher conferences.
 This information was also used by the School Readiness Data Team when analyzing data toward the progress of the above goals.
-The WV Pre-K Child Assessment System Data Report, an aggregate report showing the overall progress of Head Start children across developmental levels, beginning at Level 1 and ending at Level 5.
-The Data Report included data on three and four year old Head Start children with and without Individualized Education Plans (IEPs).
+The data was compiled after each reporting session and organized into charts and tables for review, analysis, and comparison.
+The data below is an end-of-year compilation for each School Readiness Goal.